-We must design, build, and compete an open-wheel, single-seat, plug-in hybrid racecar.
-This car must conform to a formula which emphasizes drive train innovation and fuel efficiency in a high-performance application.
+We must design, build, and compete an open-wheel, single-seat, plug-in electric racecar, as we compete in the Electric Division.
+This car must conform to a formula which emphasizes drive train innovation and energy efficiency in a high-performance application.

-The emphasis of the Formula Hybrid Competition is on the engineering of the hybrid drive system and vehicle suspension to maximize performance in three different tests, acceleration, autocross and endurance.
+The emphasis of the Formula Hybrid Competition is on the engineering of the electric drive system and vehicle suspension to maximize performance in three different tests, acceleration, autocross and endurance.

 The most challenging event at the competition is the Endurance event, where all the vehicles begin having fully charged their accumulators (Batteries or Capacitors) from the grid, as is the norm for a plug-in electric vehicle.